 As soon as you buy the Pass online, you get a booking code that allows you to immediately book date/time slots for your visits.
-(Many museums and other attractions now require advance booking.)
+(Many museums and other attractions now require advance booking - we list them below.)
 This means you're more likely to get the date/time slots you want.

 Once you get to Paris, you pick up your Pass in an office near the Louvre.
-When you're ready to use it, you write your name and the date on the card to activate it.
+When you're ready to use it, you write your name and the date of your first visit on the card to activate it.